pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/12-Structures-Array/structures_array_tutorial.md

 		<p>When a structure includes another structure, it is a nested structure.
 There is no limit to the number of structures that can be nested.
 In nested structures each low level structures are declared separately and then grouped in the high level structure.
 We must declare the innermost structure first, then the next level, working upward toward the outer structure.</p>
 	<h4>Pointer to Structures</h4>

-	<p>The address of a given structure variable can be obtained by using address operator ‘&’.
+	<p>The address of a given structure variable can be obtained by using address operator â€˜&â€™.
 We can use pointer to structures to access structure members by using their address.
 The operator which is used in this context is arrow operator '&#8594;' </p>

 	<p><b>Declare and initialize a pointer variable to a structure</b></p>